 Brick NJ Criminal Attorneys

 Essentially, the Brimage guidelines severely limit prosecutorial discretion in acceoting plea agreements pertaining to these types of charges.
 As a result, if your crime falls into one of the above listed charges, it is important that you contact a seasoned attorney.
-In these cases, the attorneys at the Law Offices of William A. Proetta can put forth a defense by challenging your charges based on unlawful search and seizure.
+In these cases, the attorneys at the William Proetta Criminal Law can put forth a defense by challenging your charges based on unlawful search and seizure.
 Additionally, we will explore the diversionary routes of Pre-Trial Intervention (PTI) and Drug Court.
 These may be the very strategies that keep you out of jail.
 If you have been charges with serious drug crimes such as heroin distribution, prescription drug offenses, of marijuana distribution in a school zone in Toms River, Jackson, Lacey, Manahawkin, Seaside Heights, Point Pleasant, or Barnegat, please contact our Ocean County criminal defense lawyers for additional information at 732.494.7900.